MicroFish91/next-demo/README.md

 - getStaticProps will run at build time
 - During development, getStaticProps runs on every request

+Also see getStaticPaths() for SSG when using router id params

+## getStaticPaths()

+1. getStaticPaths fallback: false

+- The paths returned by getStaticPaths will be rendered to HTML at build time by getStaticProps
+- If fallback is set to false, then any paths not returned by getStaticPaths will result in a 404 error

+2. getStaticPaths fallback: true

+- The paths returned by getStaticPaths will be rendered to HTML at build time by getStaticProps
+- The paths that have not been generated at build time will not result in a 404 page.
+Instead, NextJS will serve a "fallback" version of the page on the first request to such a path.
+- In the background, NextJS will statically generate the requested path HTML and JSON.
+This includes running getStaticProps.
+- When that's done, the browser receives the JSON for the generated path.
+This will be used to automatically render the page with the required props.
+From the user's perspective, the page will be swapped from the fallback page to the full page.
+- At the same time, NextJS keeps track of the new list of pre-rendered pages.
+Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time

+Example done in "posts"

 ## Dev vs. Prod

 - Prod Server: An optimized build is created once and you deploy that build.
 You don't make code changes on the go once it is deployed.
 For production builds a page will be pre-rendered once when we run the build command.